wp-plugins/events-made-easy/readme.txt

 == Changelog ==

 = 1.2.5 =
+* Feature: max and min amount of seats to book for one booking can now also be used for multiprice events (multi-compatible)
 * Feature: added option template_id to shortcode display_single_event
 * Feature: added shortcode eme_location, with location id as argument, and optional a template_id for content:
   [eme_location id=1 template_id=3]